top of page

 William Gosling 1826

-The first Gosling in our tree is William Gosling, who was recorded in the 1841 UK census as a 15 year-old silk weaver lodging with a family in Bosden, Cheshire.
+William Rowland Gosling, son of Ann (or Nancy) Gosling, was baptised on 26 February 1826 at St Mary the Virgin, Bosley, about five miles from Macclesfield.
+I believe this is the William Gosling, who was recorded in the 1841 UK census as a 15 year-old silk weaver lodging with a family in Bosden, Cheshire.
 (Bosden was one of the three townships which made up Hazel Grove.)
-His parentage is unsure, but his marriage certificate shows no father's name, indicating that he was probably illegitimate.
-On later censuses censuses he gave his place of birth as Macclesfield, although there is no obvious baptismal record for him there: he is possibly the William Rowland Gosling, son of Anne Gosling, baptised on 26 February 1826 at St Mary the Virgin, Bosley, about five miles from Macclesfield.
+His marriage certificate shows no father's name, indicating that he was probably illegitimate, and on later censuses he gave his place of birth as Macclesfield, although there is no obvious baptismal record for him in the town itself.

 William married Alice Johnson at St Mary's Church, Cheadle on 9 August 1846.
 Alice was born in Bosden in about 1825, and was either the daughter or granddaughter of Thomas Johnson, a silk weaver, and his wife Alice Marsland.
 The 1851 census records her as their daughter, but she was born 20 years after their two other children, and no father's name is given on her marriage certificate: it seems probable that she was the daughter of Thomas and Alice's oldest known child Elizabeth, who was born in Bosden on 6 October 1803.